aptise/peter_sslers/README.md

 The instances share a single SSLMinnow data store.

-The "admin" tool runs on the private intranet.
+The "Admin" tool runs on the private intranet.

 # notes